Raleigh Water Quality at a Glance

 Occasional taste and odor changes can occur due to several factors:

-1. Annual disinfection switch: Each spring (typically March-April), Raleigh Water temporarily switches from chloramine to free chlorine disinfection, which may cause a more noticeable chlorine smell
+1. Annual disinfection switch: Each spring (typically the last week of March through the first week of April), Raleigh Water temporarily switches from chloramine to free chlorine disinfection, which can result in higher than normal chlorine residual concentrations and a more noticeable chlorine smell

 3. Home plumbing: Internal plumbing issues or infrequently used faucets can sometimes cause taste or odor concerns